YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 However, if you feel that some more areas can be removed or added, use the brush to refine your image.

-The possibilities are just endless with Picmaker's background remover.
+The possibilities are just endless with Picmaker's online background remover.

 Readjust the image to fit your YouTube banner.